 In addition to collecting information about the location and condition of herds within HMAs, the BLM compiles basic data about the land, such as the amount and quality of forage and the availability of water.
 Information about wildlife or livestock use is also collected.

-The direct count method currently used by most BLM field offices involves the counting of each wild horse and burro actually seen either on the ground or during aerial surveys.
+The direct count method historically used by BLM involves the counting of each wild horse and burro actually seen either on the ground or during aerial surveys.
 This method, the Government Accountability Office concluded in an October 2008 report, results in an undercount of populations.

-The BLM has been working with the U.S. Geological Survey’s Fort Collins Science Center to develop methods that will achieve greater accuracy in population estimates.
+Based on recommendations from the National Academies of Science, the BLM has partnered with the U.S. Geological Survey’s Fort Collins Science Center to develop methods that will achieve greater accuracy in population estimates.
 An Aerial Survey Team, assembled to identify and research available population estimation techniques, concluded that two techniques produced the best results, depending on factors such as vegetation and topography.
 The two survey methods, which the BLM is implementing, are known as “simultaneous double-count” and “photographic mark-resight.”
 Both of these methods use statistical corrections to account for animals not seen during surveys.